Chris Pettit

 Christopher Michael Pettit (born August 15, 1984) is an American former professional baseball outfielder who played in Major League Baseball (MLB) for the Los Angeles Angels of Anaheim in 2009 and 2011.

 Amateur career

 Pettit was born in Pasadena, California.
-He attended San Dimas High School, where he graduated from in 2002, after being named both 2002 Male Scholar-Athlete of the Year and Best Body (male).
+He attended San Dimas High School, from which he graduated in 2002, after being named both 2002 Male Scholar-Athlete of the Year and Best Body (male).

 He attended Loyola Marymount University, and in 2005 he played collegiate summer baseball with the Orleans Cardinals of the Cape Cod Baseball League.

 Professional career

 Los Angeles Angels of Anaheim

 Pettit was selected by the Los Angeles Angels of Anaheim in the 19th round (582nd overall) of the 2006 Major League Baseball Draft.
 In September 2009, he was called up to the Los Angeles Angels and made his major league debut.
 In his first major league at bat, Pettit singled in the seventh inning, and later scored on a Howie Kendrick double.
 He appeared in 10 games for the Angels in 2009, and had 2 hits in 7 at-bats.

 Pettit missed the entire 2010 season following shoulder surgery.
 In 2011, he appeared in only one game in the majors, appearing as a pinch runner on April 8 against the Toronto Blue Jays.
 He spent the rest of the season split between the Salt Lake Bees and the Arkansas Travelers, where he hit a combined .182 in 124 games.
 On January 20, 2012, he was released.